Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

 The rate of growth of plaque increases with an increase in the number of risk factors.
 In other words, the rate of plaque formation is faster in someone with many risk factors than in someone with fewer risk factors.

 Plaque build-up in delicate organs has serious medical consequences: a build-up in the brain can lead to a stroke, a build-up in the heart can lead to a heart attack, and a build-up in blood vessels of the kidneys can lead to kidney failure.

 A plaque may eventually rupture to cause a blockage of a blood vessel.
 The body reacts to such a rupture by forming a blood clot.
 This is the same way the body would repair a cut on the surface of the skin.
 Such a clot in the blood vessel can completely block the already narrow vessel.
 Occasionally, part of the clot can break away to block a blood vessel in another part of the body such as: in the heart causing a heart attack, in the brain causing a stroke, or in the kidney causing kidney failure, as already mentioned above.
 It is therefore important for physicians to stabilize a plaque to prevent it from bursting.

-Understanding factors associated to plaque formation and keeping them under control is an important step to improve circulation and increase blood flow.
+Understanding factors associated with plaque formation and keeping them under control is an important step to improving circulation and increasing blood flow.
 Remember, medications are less efficient without a healthy lifestyle.

 - Nutrition and Heart Health, Physicians Committee for Responsible Medicine

 - How Does Smoking Affect the Heart and Blood Vessels?
 National Heart, Lung, and Blood Institute

 - Effects of Hydrotherapy, US National Library of Medicine